user profile avatar

 Bio

 I am a first-generation high school student seeking to study something dealing with computers, particularly Computer Science or Computational Engineering, because the ability to create anything with just a keyboard and a mouse fascinates me.
 In my free time, I enjoy working on a special passion project of mine: coding a Minecraft server.
 This experience has helped me improve my coding skills, while connecting me to several hundreds of players and even allowing me to earn a small amount of money.
 Additionally, I am very passionate about helping others and consistently volunteer at church by helping operate the livestream and broadcasting the sermon.
 I always believe that we should be thankful for what we have been given, which is why I believe giving back to the community is so incredibly important.
 My future goals include potentially looking into Game Design, because I enjoy creating content for others to enjoy.
+This upcoming fall, I will be starting my college career at Texas A&M University, where I will explore engineering disciplines before finally committing to one.
+I'm very excited to start in the fall, and explore all the opportunities, as well as getting involved on campus!

 Education

-Tomball Memorial H S
+Tomball Memorial High School

 High School